Seven of the Friars' 18 games will be played at home on Lennon Family Field.

 The 2009 season featured one of the most challenging schedules in the nation and the team finished the year with a 10-10 overall record (3-3 BIG EAST).
 Of the Friars 10 losses, eight were decided by one goal, including five, one-goal losses to opponents ranked in the top-10 of the national poll.
 Providence made its fourth-straight appearance at the BIG EAST Field Hockey Championship, but fell to then-No. 5 Syracuse, 2-1, in the semifinals.
 The Friars concluded the season ranked 23rd in the NCAA RPI and were ranked as high as No. 19 in the NFHCA National Coaches' Poll.
 Poulin earned All-America honors for the second-straight season as a member of the NFHCA Second-Team, and became one of just four players in program history to earn All-America honors multiple times.

 The Friars had two uncharacteristic seasons in 2010 and 2011, during which the team posted a 5-13 mark in 2010 and a 4-14 record in 2011.
-Three Friars earned All-BIG EAST honors during the two-year stretch, including current Friar junior Henni Tietze (Sankt Augustin, Germany), who was honored on the Second Team in 2011.
+Three Friars earned All-BIG EAST honors during the two-year stretch.

 In 2012, the Friars recorded a 9-9 mark and finished tied for third in the BIG EAST Conference with a 3-3 record.
 Seven of the Friars' nine losses came at the hands of nationally-ranked opponents.
 Four of those matches were decided by one goal, including three in overtime.
 Henni Tietze was named to the All-BIG EAST First Team and Caitlin Malone earned Second Team recognition.
 Tietze and Malone also were named to the NFHCA All-Northeast Region Second Team.

-During Madl's 12 seasons on the sidelines, she has helped to mentor three players, who earned All-America honors a total of four times.
-She also has helped to develop a total of 34 All-BIG EAST selections and 31 All-Northeast Region honorees.
+She also has helped to develop a total of 47 All-BIG EAST selections and 37 All-Northeast Region honorees.
 More importantly, her teams have competed just as fiercely in the classroom.
-Madl has had the privilege of coaching 30 student-athletes who have earned NFHCA Division I National Academic Squad honors a total of 63 times, and 55 players who have been named to the BIG EAST Academic All-Star Team a total of 126 times.
+Madl has had the privilege of coaching 43 student-athletes who have earned NFHCA Division I National Academic Squad honors a total of 84 times, and 89 players who have been named to the BIG EAST Academic All-Star Team a total of 184 times.

 Madl, a native of Mountaintop, Pa., was a three-sport stand-out in field hockey, basketball and softball at Crestwood High School.
 Upon completion of her high school career, she went on to play field hockey at UConn from 1985-88.
 While at UConn, she helped the Huskies capture the National Championship in 1985.
 She was a two-time All-America selection (1987, 1988) and earned the Honda Broderick Award upon the completion of her career, as the top collegiate field hockey player in the nation.
 Madl also earned Academic All-America honors and graduated magna cum laude, with a bachelor's degree in business administration in 1989.